Magazine

 Generally, the less money you spend on a property, the better.
 For a mortgage, the more leverage you have, the less cash out of pocket is needed; hence, you get more cash return.
 Keep the payment amount a little higher per month, but first, make sure that your rental income covers the mortgage payment amount (the industry standard is for each $1 mortgage payment, you have at least $1.2 of Net Operating Income).

 The 20 cents of the cash flow translates to Return On Investment (ROI), the downpayment.
 ROI is essential because the sooner you get your investment back, the faster you can buy another property, pay off the mortgage, or live off the cash flow.
-Some conservative investors choose the higher downpayment, which would mean tying up all cash in one house, which can be a massive failure if things aren't going right.
+Some conservative investors choose higher downpayments, which would mean tying up all cash in one house.
+This can be a massive failure if things aren't going right.
 As I have described earlier, putting money on more than one property is sensible.

 Here is the most straightforward strategy to save money for a downpayment.
 And you do it by investing.